Posts Tagged 'communication'

 How do you gain and hold a juror’s attention?
 Use unexpectedness – but be sure that you use the right kind of unexpectedness.

 You can use surprise to gain the attention of the juror.
 You can use mystery to hold the attention of the juror.
-Surprise is a brief emotional state and it only ...
+Surprise is a brief emotional state and it ...

 Continue Reading →